tuomasj/tuomasj.github.io/domain-guide/index.markdown

 ## Where to buy a domain?

-There are lots of domain registrars, and their quality of service can be anything.
+There are lots of domain registrars where to buy a internet domain, and their quality of service can be anything.
 I've owned domains over 20 years, and here are few my personal guidelines that I *try* to follow:

 - **Use several registrants** - A cheap way to diversify the risk.
 If one of your registrants have problems, you still have other domains that you can operate.
 - **Hide your personal details** - Pick a registrant that will hide your personal information from the DNS records.
 Never use your own personal email in the records, use a technical email such as `domains@example.com`.